n3dst4/irid/README.md

 Turns the colour into a grey shade with the same lightness.

-.contrast ( [light, dark] )
+.contrast ( [a, b] )
 ----------------

 Returns a new Irid object representing a tone which will be as legible as possible as a text/foreground colour when the original colour is used as a background.
-The defaults are #111 (on light backgrounds) and #eee (on dark backgrounds.)
-If supplied, light and dark are strings or Irid objects which will be used instead (light should be a light colour for use on dark backgrounds, dark should be a dark colour for use on light backgrounds.)
+If no arguments are given, the returned colour will be `#00000` (black) or `#ffffff` (white).
+If colour arguments are given, then the return value will be the one that given the strongest contrast with the starting color.

 .analagous()
 ----------------